The National Methane Hydrates R&D Program

 - A DOE-funded Consortium June cruise included a very successful 30+ hour resistivity survey of the mound area by Baylor geophysicists.
 Early data analyses indicate a need for increased resolution, but show biggest “hits” near the major faults identified by the South Carolina-Mississippi team.
 It appears that hydrate does, in fact, occupy fractures here and that it may consequently interfere with fluid migration in the hydrate stability zone.

-- Images of bubble streams were successfully retrieved from Coal Oil Point, CA. The multibeam sonar capability has been proven both offshore CA and in the Arctic and is now being readied for deployment in the deep Gulf.
+- Images of bubble streams were successfully retrieved from Coal Oil Point, CA. The multibeam sonar capability has been proven both offshore of CA and in the Arctic and is now being readied for deployment in the deep Gulf.

 Show 2008 Accomplishments